-• Elect a lump sum distribution after termination\/\\

-- As a direct payment subject to taxes and applicable penalties, or - o Rollover money to an individual IRA account or another qualified plan - \The decision to elect a lump sum distribution of the refunded contributions may be deferred to a later date between the date of termination and your 65th birthday.
-Interest accrues at 4.0% for each year deferred. - \\See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.
+- Elect a lump sum distribution after termination/ - o As a direct payment subject to taxes and applicable penalties, or - o Rollover money to an individual IRA account or another qualified plan

+The decision to elect a lump sum distribution of the refunded contributions may be deferred to your required beginning date (see "When must I begin receiving my benefits (retirement, vested or non-vested)?").
+Interest accrues at 4.0% for each year deferred.

+See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.

-Leaving as a qualified member, not eligible for early or normal retirement
+Leaving as a qualified member (vested), not eligible for early or normal retirement

-A member who has attained vested status in the DB Plan Component of the Hybrid Plan is considered a qualified member and has earned a benefit under the DB Plan Component of the Hybrid Plan as of their termination date.
+A member who has attained vested status in the DB Component of the Hybrid Plan is considered a qualified member and has earned a benefit under the DB Component of the Hybrid Plan as of their termination date.
 Your vested benefit will be calculated based on your final average regular salary, final average summer appointment salary (if applicable), service credit, and summer appointment service credit (if applicable), determined as of your termination date.

-Qualified members, not eligible for normal or early retirement, have the following options to receive their benefit:
+Qualified members (vested), not eligible for normal or early retirement, have the following two options to receive their benefit:

-- Elect to defer payment of your benefit until you reach normal retirement. - Elect to commence your benefit as a life-time monthly payment between ages 55 and 65. - You must be at least age 55 before monthly payments begin.
+- 1. Elect to receive monthly payments of your benefit.
+Lifetime monthly payments may begin anytime between ages 55 and 65. - a.
+You must be at least age 55 before monthly payments begin.
 If your payments begin before you reach age 65, your benefits will be reduced because they are paid over a longer period of time.
 The reduction is shown below: